schyczewski/electrum-ltc-server/HOWTO.md

 Check if the limits are changed either by logging with the user configured to run Electrum server as.
 Example:

-    su - litecoin
+    su - sumcoin
     ulimit -n

 Or if you use sudo and the user is added to sudoers group:

-    sudo -u litecoin -i ulimit -n
+    sudo -u sumcoin -i ulimit -n

 Two more things for you to consider:

-1. To increase privacy of transactions going through your server you may want to close litecoind for incoming connections and connect outbound only.
+1. To increase privacy of transactions going through your server you may want to close sumcoind for incoming connections and connect outbound only.
 Most servers do run full nodes with open incoming connections though.

-2. Consider restarting litecoind (together with electrum-ltc-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting sumcoind (together with electrum-sum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server

 The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):

-    # electrum-ltc-server start
+    # electrum-sum-server start

-Note: If you want to run the server without installing it on your system, just run 'run_electrum_ltc_server" as the unprivileged user.
+Note: If you want to run the server without installing it on your system, just run 'run_electrum_sum_server" as the unprivileged user.

 You should see this in the log file: